rubymonsters/ruby-for-beginners/27_operator_methods.md

 same.

-Ruby just adds a little bit of sytax in order to make it easier to read and write for us.
-This is something called "syntax sugar" (no kidding), because it makes the language more sweet.
+Ruby just adds a little bit of sytax in order to make it easier to read and write for us: It allows us to write `number = 2 + 3 * 4` instead of `number = 2.+(3.*(4))`, which is a pretty nasty thing to type.

+This is something called "syntax sugar", because it makes the language more sweet (no kidding).

-Btw, the same is true for other things.
-For example, for the array and hash syntax that uses square brackets `[]` for reading and writing:
+Btw, this works the same way for other things, too.

+For example, you have learned about the array and hash syntax that uses square brackets `[]` for reading and writing.

+Ruby translates this code:

 ```ruby
 array = [1, 2, 3]